thedworak/dfg_3dviewer/viewer/lil-gui-master/Guide.md

 ## Saving

-Using `gui.save()` you can create an object that saves the current value of all properties added to the GUI.
+Using `gui.save()`, you can create an object that saves the current value of all properties added to the GUI.
 You can pass that object to `gui.load()` to restore the saved values.

 The following creates a GUI that can save a preset.
 Press the savePreset button, then modify any